FrancoisCarouge/Kalman/README.md

 A Bayesian filter that uses multivariate Gaussians, a recursive state estimator, and a linear quadratic estimator (LQE).
 A control theory tool applicable to signal estimation, sensor fusion, or data assimilation problems.

 Simple and extended filters are supported.
 The update equation uses the Joseph form.
 Control input is supported.
-Various customization point objects allow for using different linear algebra backends for which standard or Eigen3 implementation is provided.
+Standard and type-erased Eigen3 linear algebra backends are supported.

 The Kalman filter is applicable for unimodal and uncorrelated uncertainties.
 The filter assumes white noise, propagation and measurement functions are differentiable, and that the uncertainty stays centered on the state estimate.
 The filter is the optimal linear filter under assumptions.
 The filter updates estimates by multiplying Gaussians and predicts estimates by adding Gaussians.